stevemidway/DAR-2022/Exercise_2.md

 ### How do I use this wonderful thing called R Markdown?

 It’s pretty simple.
-In RStudio, go to File \> New File and select R Markdown… This will open up a window to start an R Markdown template.
+In RStudio, go to File &gt; New File and select R Markdown… This will open up a window to start an R Markdown template.
 Add a title to your document and change your name if you want.
 For the output format, select HTML or Word.
 (Note that PDF is also an option;